Prerequisites for Azure Virtual Desktop

 The account you use for joining a domain can't have multi-factor authentication (MFA) enabled.

 Operating systems and licenses

-You have a choice of operating systems that you can use for session hosts to provide virtual desktops and remote apps.
+You have a choice of operating systems (OS) that you can use for session hosts to provide desktops and applications.
 You can use different operating systems with different host pools to provide flexibility to your users.
 We support the following 64-bit versions of these operating systems, where supported versions and dates are inline with the Microsoft Lifecycle Policy.